-Thought Catalog works for the same reason that the Internet works: We’re an open and non-hierarchal platform.
+Thought Catalog works for the same reason that the Internet works.
+We’re an open and non-hierarchical platform.
 Anyone can use Thought Catalog to articulate their ideas and stories to the world.
 No one is excluded from the conversation.
 The “all thinking is relevant” slogan embodies our networked approach to writing and content production.
 If you think something and want to tell the world, then it’s relevant and appropriate for Thought Catalog.

 If all thinking is relevant, does that mean the writing on Harper’s and the writing on Thought Catalog are equal?

 “All thinking is relevant” doesn’t imply that all thinking is “good” or “high-quality.”
 It only means that all thinking has a strand of resonance, and therefore every act of expression serves a purpose.
 Sometimes the purpose is merely to remind someone they aren’t alone in what they think; other times it’s to expose them to unfamiliar ways of thinking.
 Often the purpose is nothing more than to briefly entertain, but sometimes it’s to shed light on serious issues that affect the whole world.
 On Thought Catalog, relevance is social and determined by the contributors and audience, not some cultural gatekeeper or moral arbiter.

 Do you allow writers to publish under pseudonyms?